ShadowXHunter/Word-analysis-for-NLP/README.md

 * Counts all unique words in a file.
 * Counts the frequency of each word.
 * Finds the most frequent words after removing common english stop words
+* Search for frequency of a particular word